kaypee90/imcsv/README.md

 imcsv - Fast Python In-Memory CSV file creator!
 ---------------------------------------------------------

-A python library built to enhancing testing
+An in-memory CSV generator.
+The library is built to enhance test cases that require csv files.

 Requirements
 ------------